Agent Integration Guide

 A2A

-The agent card at /.well-known/agent-card.json advertises capabilities (market-data, historical-prices, minute-bars) and declares x402 as the authentication scheme.
+The agent card at /.well-known/agent-card.json advertises capabilities (market-data, historical-prices, intraday-bars, fundamentals, sec-filings) and declares x402 as the authentication scheme.
 A2A clients should treat Cabrini as a data-provider agent with per-request payment and no session state.